All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 1[1]: Identify the problem.
 Your provider will take a thorough history and may order testing.
 This could include detailed stool analysis, food sensitivity panels, inflammatory markers, or breath testing for SIBO.
 The peptide protocol is designed around the specific issues found.

 Step 2: Address diet and lifestyle first.
 Before starting peptides, most providers recommend cleaning up your diet.
 Removing common irritants, increasing fiber, and supporting the microbiome with fermented foods creates a better environment for healing.
-A that supports gut health is essential.
+A that supports gut health is important.

 Step 3: Start the peptide protocol.
 BPC-157 is often the first-line peptide for gut issues.
 Typical protocols run 4-8 weeks.
 Some providers prefer oral BPC-157 capsules for gut-specific concerns, while others use subcutaneous injections.